Free Dev Day — June 25 — Virtual

 QUALIFY LEAD(ldts) OVER (PARTITION BY order_hk ORDER BY ldts) IS NULL;

-CREATE VIEW bv_sat_order_current
+CREATE OR REPLACE VIEW bv_sat_order_current

 AS